progressivePRV/Computer_communication_and_network/README.md

-Note:-Use my_server.java and my_client.java in seprate folder, so that you can check for newly received or uploded files.
+Note:-Use myserver.java and myclient.java in seprate folder, so that you can check for newly received or uploded files.

 Below java program was written in openjdk 11